vantage-sh/docs.vantage.sh/docs/cost_reports.md

 - Resource (S3 Bucket ARN, EC2 Instance ID, MongoDB Atlas Cluster name, etc..)

 Regarding Date Bins, when you select Week the week in the export will begin on Monday UTC.
 When you select Month the month in the export will begin on the first of the month UTC.

+You can add other recipients to receive the report download link when it is ready.
+These recipients must be users in your organization.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Cost Report Exports" width="60%" src="/img/custom-csv-export.png" />